-Substance misuse is one of the most common and yet preventable risks to a young person’s health and development.
+Substance use is one of the most common and yet preventable risks to a young person’s health and development.

 Smoking, drinking and trying drugs is one of the most common ways in which young people may push boundaries.
 There are things you can do to help your child, but if you think your child may be using alcohol or drugs to help them cope with worries or mental health problems, go to your GP.